 Rule 407.
-Subsequent Remedial Measures Rule 407 - Subsequent Remedial Measures When, after an injury or harm allegedly caused by an event, measures are taken that, if taken previously, would When measures are taken that would have made an earlier injury or harm less likely to occur, evidence of the have made the injury or harm less likely to occur, evidence of the subsequent measures is not admissible to prove negligence, culpable conduct, a defect in a product, a defect in a product's design, or a need for a warning or instruction.
+Subsequent Remedial Measures

+Rule 407.
+Subsequent Remedial Measures

+When, after an injury or harm allegedly caused by an event, measures are taken that, if taken previously, would have made the injury or harm less likely to occur, evidence of the subsequent measures is not admissible to prove negligence, culpable conduct, a defect in a product, a defect in a product, a defect in a product's design, or a need for a warning or instruction.
 This rule does not require the exclusion of evidence of subsequent measures when offered for another purpose, such as proving ownership, control, or feasibility of precautionary measures, if controverted, or impeachment.

-aken that would have made an n less likely to occur, evidence of the subsequent measures is not admissible to prove:
+When measures are taken that would have made an earlier injury or harm less likely to occur, evidence of the subsequent measures is not admissible to prove:

-- negligence;
+- · negligence;

-- culpable conduct;
+- · culpable conduct;

 - a defect in a product or its design; or

 - a need for a warning or instruction.

-But the court may admit this evidence for another purpose, such as impeachment or - if disputed proving ownership, control, or the feasibility of precautionary measures.
+But the court may admit this evidence for another purpose, such as impeachment or - if disputed - proving ownership, control, or the feasibility of precautionary measures.